 As a result, candidates are deactivating their accounts or leaving them dormant and migrating to other online communities and networking groups.
-A good number of IT professionals, for example, have moved to online communities such as SpiceWorks: they want to form connections and start conversations with sympathetic, technically-minded people, and anyone posting a vacancy has to know their stuff in order to be taken seriously.
+A number of IT professionals, have moved to online communities such as SpiceWorks.
+They want to form connections and start conversations with sympathetic, technically-minded people, and anyone posting a vacancy has to know their stuff in order to be taken seriously.

 The antisocial network

 As people increase their digital footprints, so does the volume of job alerts and notifications.
 Whether on LinkedIn, Facebook, Stackoverflow or email, they are being subjected to a constant barrage of notifications about jobs.

 This phenomenon is now breeding huge apathy and desensitisation towards these intrusive notifications.
 In fact, prospective candidates have become so disillusioned with the working practices of mainstream recruiters (both in-house and agency), they’re now considered like a new form of paparazzi.

 The playing field is a level one